xleonzhao/ccnp-encor/01-forwarding.md

 ### Native VLAN

-* Any traffic that is transmitted or received on a trunk port without the 802.1Q VLAN tag is associated to the native VLAN.
+* On a trunk link, any untagged frames received are assumed to belong to the native VLAN
-* Any traffic associated to the native VLAN will flow across the trunk port untagged.
+* All switch control plane /management traffic is advertised using native VLAN 1:
+  * Cisco Discovery Protocol (CDP)
+  * Link Layer Discovery Protocol (LLDP)
+  * Spanning Tree Protocol (STP)
+  * VTP (VLAN Trunking Protocol)
+  * PAgP/LACP (for EtherChannel negotiation)
-* The default native VLAN is VLAN 1.
+* The default native VLAN is VLAN 1
   * the default can be changed by `switchport trunk native vlan vlan-id`
 * The native VLAN should match on both ports for traffic to be transmitted for that VLAN across the trunk link.
-  * All switch control plane traffic is advertised using VLAN 1.
 * The Cisco security hardening guidelines recommend changing the native VLAN to something other than VLAN 1.
-More specifically, it should be set to a VLAN that is not used at all.
+  * it should be set to a VLAN that is not used at all.
-  * so everything has to be tagged properly when entering the network
+  * everything should be tagged properly when entering the network

 ### VLAN switching

-* based on per-VLAN mac table
+* based on **per-VLAN mac table** against _dest mac address_
   * recall mac addr are learned dynamically
 ```
 SW1# show mac address-table dynamic